 LINEAR XL AIR SPRING

-BOXXER’S NEW LINEAR XL AIR SPRING ISN’T JUST AN AIR SPRING.
+THE NEW LINEARXL AIR SPRING ISN’T JUST AN AIR SPRING.
 IT’S A WHOLE SYSTEM.

 One thing we've learned over generations of suspension—performance comes from the whole fork.
 Not just a single technology.
 Not just the air spring.
 Not just the damper.
 The LinearXL air spring isn't just a stack of new technologies, it’s part of a system.